gummyworm/monster/src/docs/debug-info.md

 ### Line Program
 The line program facilitates compact mapping of line numbers to addresses.
-The line program exists as a state machine with the following state:
+The line program is a state machine with the following state:
  - filename (as file id)
  - line number
  - PC (program counter)

-The line program commands modify this state in order to produce the address <-> line mapping.
+Commands modify this state in order to produce the address <-> line mapping.
+There are two types of instructions to handle this process: "basic" and "extended".
+Each type is detailed below.

 ### Basic Instructions

-The most basic instruction, which is so common that it requires no special opcode, adds a small offset to the current line number AND program counter Bits 0-3 contain the line offset to add and bits 3-7 contain the PC offset.
+The most basic operation, which is so common that it requires no special opcode, adds a small offset to the current line number AND program counter.

-For cases when this is not enough (e.g. a macro that expands to more than 16 bytes), the special extended commands listed below can be used.
+Bits 0-3 contain the line offset to add and bits 3-7 contain the PC offset.

 ### Extended Instructions

+For cases when a small offset to either the line or address is not enough (e.g. a macro that expands to more than 16 bytes), these instructions are required.
 The extended instrutions begin with a $00 value prefix, which is not a valid basic instruction because a line (if not PC) must be advanced for each entry in the line table.